9 VCs That Invest in the Pet Tech Market

 3. 9 Square Ventures (Purina)

 9 Square is a corporate venture arm of Nestle Purina PetCare that is on the lookout for startups in pet tech, pet services, animal health, pet food and manufacturing.
 Similar to Leap Ventures, 9 Square can offer partners an array of resources including business advice and brand development.

 9 Square seeks out promising investments through the Purina Pet Care Innovation Prize, an annual competition that awards five early stage pet startups cash and entry into an accelerator Boot Camp to help them polish their business plan.

 Past winners of the prize include FetchFind (training for pet care businesses), Puppod (smart pet toy), Obe (smart feeder), Barkly Pets (on-demand dog walking), Pupjoy, BasePaws, Bond Pet Foods (lab-created pet food) and PlayDate (smart pet toy.)

 In early 2020, Purina announced that it will be creating Unleashed, an accelerator lab program to support startup innovation in the European pet market.

 NYC-based Lere Hippeau Ventures is also an active investor in the pet technology space.
 Although the firm has strong roots in the media industry, with its principals coming from The Huffington Post and Buzzfeed, the company doesn’t hesitate to put money into the pet niche.

 5. Metamorphosis Partners

-Portfolio companies include Great Pet Care (pet health content), The Anxious Pet (pet anxiety content) and Muttropolis (pet ecommerce.)
+Portfolio companies include Great Pet Care (pet health content), The Anxious Pet (pet anxiety products), Barkly Pets (dog walking platform) and Muttropolis (pet ecommerce.)